-This one-year Masters programme brings together earlycareer theatre practitioners (including directors, writers, designers, sound designers, lighting designers, production managers, stage managers and video designers) to develop new theatre and performance work.
+This one-year Masters programme brings together earlycareer theatre practitioners (including set, lighting and sound designers, video designers, directors, dramaturgs, performers, production and stage managers) to develop new theatre and performance work.

 Students work together in creative teams on an exciting and varied array of theatre projects.
 The programme is not intended to deliver core technical skills, but rather to develop your theatre making abilities, exploring your potential as a creative artist and enabling you to work with other students on a series of collaborative projects.